darkecology/wsrdata/README.md

     - Enter `localhost:9998` from a local browser tab to run the jupyter notebook interactively;
       the notebook should be self-explanatory.
-2. `tools/visualization.py`, given a scan list file and a json file, can generate png images that visualizes channels from npy arrays of the scans with annotations from the json file.
+2. `tools/visualization.py`, given a scan list file and a json file, can generate png images that visualizes selected channels from arrays rendered from the scans with annotations from the json file.

 ### References
 [1] [Detecting and Tracking Communal Bird Roosts in Weather Radar Data.](https://people.cs.umass.edu/~zezhoucheng/roosts/radar-roosts-aaai20.pdf)